Fashion AI is changing the industry forever

 Jess Erdman, January 2021

-If you’ve read any retail news in the past few years, you’ve likely heard lofty statements about how fashion artificial intelligence is taking over the fashion industry--and the consequences (either good or bad, depending on your optimism) for the entire fashion ecosystem, from supply chain to stores.
-In our latest article, we break down exactly what is AI in fashion--and why you should care, in 5 simple questions.
+If you’ve read any retail news in the past few years, you’ve likely heard lofty statements about how fashion AI is taking over the industry--and the consequences (either good or bad, depending on your optimism) for the entire fashion ecosystem, from supply chain to stores.
+In our latest article, we break down AI in fashion--and why you should care, in 5 simple questions.

 Everyone from large fast-fashion retailers like H&M to smaller brands looking to heighten the customer experience.
-In 2021, we expect to see an uptick in the number of retailers using fashion artificial intelligence.
-We also expect that fashion eCommerce will begin to integrate AI more deeply into their product strategies, as customers continue to shop online.
+In 2021, we expect to see an uptick in the number of retailers using fashion AI.
+We also expect that fashion eCommerce companies will begin to integrate AI more deeply into their product strategies, as customers continue to shop online.

 By using predictive analytics, businesses can understand their internal processes better, whether that’s tracking the supply chain or forecasting demand on product sales.
-Artificial intelligence can use past data, combined with machine learning, to try to predict future actions.
+Fashion AI can use past data, combined with machine learning, to try to predict future actions.

-Fashion artificial intelligence is also changing the way brands create customer experiences.
-Through product recommendations and product search/discovery powered by AI, brands are completely rethinking the product search process from the point of view of the customer.
+It’s also changing the way brands create customer experiences.
+Through recommendations and search/discovery powered by AI, brands are completely rethinking the product search process from the point of view of the customer.
 Product recommendations can be personalized to a customer’s unique buying attributes

-One of the debates among designers and brands is whether AI can replace the design-work or trend-forecasting abilities of a human with real-life industry knowledge.
-Because AI is trained by people (for example, at YesPlz, our algorithm is trained by real customer interview data points), it is unlikely that human touch will be totally eliminated in the world of fashion and retail.
+One of the debates among designers and brands is whether technology can replace the design-work or trend-forecasting abilities of a human with real-life industry knowledge.
+Because the algorithm is trained by people (for example, at YesPlz, our algorithm is trained by real customer interview data points), it is unlikely that human touch will be totally eliminated in the world of retail.

 However, AI is amplifying the capabilities that humans have by allowing us to perform analyses at scale.
 For example, if you were to try to pull products on an eCommerce site that match a customer’s requirements based on size, fit, color, and so on, it would be tedious and possibly inaccurate, even with the help of software.